Provost Umphrey Stadium: Dauphin Athletic Complex

 The two story Dauphin Athletic Complex, constructed in 2010, is located adjacent to the southern end of the stadium.
 The 54000 sqft complex includes an academic center; a 108-seat team auditorium; meeting rooms; locker rooms for both home and visiting teams; and offices for the athletic director, coaches, and other athletic department personnel.
 Also included is the J. B. Higgins Weight Room with 8000 sqft of weight training space, three offices, a storage room, and media room.
 The university's main athletic training facility, The Beaumont Bone and Joint Institute Sports Medicine Facility, is also located in the complex.
 It includes a hydrotherapy pool with Hydroworx 1200 treadmill therapy pool, a plunge pool, electrical stimulation and ultrasound units, and a deep-penetrating vibration therapy device.
 The training facility is one of four on campus training facilities.

 Scoreboards

 Mounted on top of the Dauphin Athletic Complex is the Education First Credit Union scoreboard.
-The scoreboard and video board is mounted in an 88' x 48' outer frame and includes an HD 51' x 26' Daktronics video board, one of the largest in NCAA Division I FCS football.
+The scoreboard, installed in 2011, was replaced in 2023.
+The new video board, which "...measures 76'6" by 35'2" with over 2,700 square feet of LED lighting is 200 percent larger..." than the former video board.
+The new SNA Displays board, with 10mm high-definition video, has the same footprint as the older board, 88' x 48'.
 Another scoreboard is located near the base of the Morgan Suites on the northern end of the stadium.